px/cfapp-piwik-analytics/README.md

     * Support:
         * multiple versions of piwik, currently only 1.10.1 -- FIXME
         * goals, tracking, 5 per site id, maybe more.

+CloudFlare's Apps platform enables developers to create and publish web applications for use by website owners on CloudFlare's network.
+See the [full list](https://www.cloudflare.com/apps).